 Competitive Admission | Master of Occupational Therapy

 Admission to the Carroll University Master of Occupational Therapy requires a baccalaureate degree from an accredited institution and satisfactory completion of prerequisite coursework prior to matriculation.
-The program considers all qualified applicants without discrimination regardless of race, color, creed, gender, age, sexual orientation, marital status, national or ethnic origin, or handicap that does not interfere with the performance of professional occupational therapy practice as provided by law.
-Thirty (30) students are admitted each May based on individual merits.
+The program considers all qualified applicants without discrimination regardless of race, color, creed, gender, age, sexual orientation, marital status, national or ethnic origin, or handicap that does not interfere with the performance of occupational therapy practice as provided by law.
+Thirty (30) students are admitted each May based on individual merits and in competition with others.
+Each student will be considered holistically based upon an academic and non-academic evaluation.
+The submitted materials will be used to evaluate applicants for potential success in the program based on proven academic performance and potential; knowledge of the OT profession, work, community service and other experiences; letters of references; and essays.
+In some circumstances, a personal interview may be requested.

 Competitive applicants are those who are Carroll students without Direct Admission status or those who have completed a degree at an institution other than Carroll University.
 Competitive applicants submit documents via the Occupational Therapist Centralized Application Service (OTCAS).
 The OTCAS application opens for each cycle mid-July.
 The priority application deadline is January 15th.
 Early application is encouraged as seats are filled on a rolling basis.